wonhyukchoi/gpc/README.md

 # GPC
-This is the repository for the standard, interpreter, and compiler for the GCP language.
+This is the repository for the standard, interpreter, and compiler for the GPC language.

 ## Supported constructs
 GPC supports: